What’s keeping you up at night? If sleep is eluding you, don’t remain in the dark.

 Sleep Cycle: This app tracks and analyzes your sleep patterns, generating a visually pleasing dashboard of sleep statistics displayed in charts and graphs.
 What truly sets this app apart, though, is its use of your phone’s microphone to detect, track and measure snoring!

-SLEEP LAB AT ST. MICHAEL'S
+ABOUT THE SLEEP LAB AT ST. MICHAEL'S

 St. Michael’s Sleep Laboratory performs almost 2,000 sleep studies per year and is equipped with state-of-the-art technology, including video and sound monitoring equipment.
 The Lab is actively involved in sleep research with particular emphasis on the links between sleep disorders and cardiovascular disease.
 The Sleep Lab also provides consultative services for sleep-related breathing disorders like sleep apnea and non-respiratory disorders like insomnia, narcolepsy and restless legs syndrome.